Healthy Feet aims to help dairy farmers reduce the number of lame cows on their farms by identifying and applying the right management techniques.

 Lameness is a term which covers many conditions: some are caused by infection, and some by physical and management factors.
 An understanding of which types of lameness are present, coupled with a structured approach to tackle the underlying causes is required to tackle lameness effectively.

-Our Healthy Feet Programme is a structured approach which will help dairy farmers make important progress towards diagnosing the problems, devising an action plan, and develop the skills necessary for long-term lameness control.
+Healthy Feet is a structured approach which will help dairy farmers make important progress towards diagnosing the problems, devising an action plan, and develop the skills necessary for long-term lameness control.
 Trained providers (vets or foot trimmers who have attended a specialist course) facilitate the whole process and act as one-to-one advisers, or 'mobility mentors'.

 The approach is based around the 'four success factors'